 In addition to the regular kosher laws, the Passover holiday has some special restrictions.
 There are two major Jewish groups in the world, Ashkenazi and Sephardi.
 When it comes to Passover, Ashkenazi Jews and Sephardic Jews have very different food traditions.
 All Jews, both Sephardic and Ashkenazi, prohibit the eating of chametz during Passover as directed in the Torah.
 Chametz includes any food product or recipe made with the following grains:

-These grains are prohibited if they’ve had contact with water/moisture for longer than 18 minutes, which leads to rising or “leavening.”
+Chametz includes grains like wheat, oats, rye, barley and spelt, which are prohibited if they’ve had contact with water/moisture for longer than 18 minutes, leading to rising or “leavening.”
 Leavening agents, like yeast and sourdough, are also considered chametz.

 You might be thinking– but, isn’t matzo made from wheat flour?
 Yes!
 Most matzo is made from wheat, but the process used to “cook” the matzo from the time liquid is added to the flour to the time the matzo is baked can last no longer than 18 minutes.
 The wheat is closely supervised to ensure that no water touches it from the time of harvest to the time it is baked.
 This is to make sure that no leavening occurs.